vstadnichuk/JuBiC/docs/src/solvers/blc.md

 # Benders-like Cuts (BlC)

 The Benders-like Cuts (BlC) solver first solves the High Point Relaxation of the bilevel problem, initially ignoring the second-level optimization functions.
 It then iteratively generates Benders-like cuts to ensure the optimality of the second-level problems using a user-provided big-M function explicitly provided by the user.
+For more details on the this approach, see Section 6.2 (Benders-like Decomposition) in [Kleinert et al, 2021, *A Survey on Mixed-Integer Programming Techniques in Bilevel Optimization*](https://doi.org/10.1016/j.ejco.2021.100007).

 ## Master Type